Table of Contents

 A resourceful lawyer can help determine the value of your claim and guide you accordingly.
 It is best to consult with your attorney before accepting any settlement offer.

-A slip and fall case can take anywhere from 3 to 18 months to settle.
+A slip-and-fall case can take anywhere from 3 to 18 months to settle.
 The case duration depends on three factors: such evidence as security camera footage, the severity of your injuries, your treatment duration, and how much you recover from your injuries.
-You shouldn’t settle before you know how much the medical bills could be for your injuries.
+It would help if you didn’t settle before you knew how much the medical bills could be for your injuries.